linagora/tmail-flutter/README.md

 Yet **IMAP** had been designed in another age, which resulted in a chatty patchwork of extensions. **IMAP** lacks decent synchronisation primitives to address real-time challenges modern mobile fleet requires, it consumes a lot of bandwith, requires a lot of roundtrips which means high latency.

 We are not alone to say this!
-Big player of the field started their own [proprietary](https://developers.google.com/gmail/api) [protocols](https://docs.microsoft.com/en-us/exchange/clients/exchange-activesync/exchange-activesync?view=exchserver-2019) to address IMAP flaws.
-Yet, and inter-operable standard was yet to be found...
+Big players of the field started their own [proprietary](https://developers.google.com/gmail/api) [protocols](https://docs.microsoft.com/en-us/exchange/clients/exchange-activesync/exchange-activesync?view=exchserver-2019) to address IMAP flaws, and inter-operable standard was yet to be found...

-This, is where **[JMAP](https://jmap.io/)** comes to play! **JMAP** builds on decades of experience, and beautifully addresses these chalenges using `HTTP` and `JSON` standards.
-Not only does it makes applications easier to develop, we also strongly believes it results in an improved experience for the end user.
+This, is where **[JMAP](https://jmap.io/)** comes to play! **JMAP** builds on decades of experience, and beautifully addresses these challenges using `HTTP` and `JSON` standards.
+Not only does it make applications easier to develop, we also strongly believes it results in an improved experience for the end user.

 ### **Can I use TMail with *any* JMAP server?**